UNIVERSE-HPC/course-material/technology_and_tooling/testing/scaling_up.md

 the tests - our test code can remain compact and readable as we write more tests and adding more tests scales better as our code becomes more complex.

-::::challenge{id="write-parameterised-unit-tests", title="Write Parameterised Unit Tests"}
+::::challenge{id="write-parameterised-unit-tests"  title="Write Parameterised Unit Tests"}

 Rewrite your test functions for `daily_max()` and `daily_min()` to be parameterised, adding in new test cases for each of them.